Diocletian: Death of Numerian

 Carus's death, amid a successful war with Persia and in mysterious circumstances – he was believed to have been struck by lightning or killed by Persian soldiers – left his sons Numerian and Carinus as the new Augusti.
 Carinus quickly made his way to Rome from his post in Gaul and arrived there by January 284, becoming the legitimate Emperor in the West.
 Numerian lingered in the East.
 The Roman withdrawal from Persia was orderly and unopposed.
 The Sassanid king Bahram II could not field an army against them as he was still struggling to establish his authority.
 By March 284, Numerian had only reached Emesa (Homs) in Syria; by November, only Asia Minor.
-In Emesa he was apparently still alive and in good health: he issued the only extant rescript in his name there, but after he left the city, his staff, including the prefect (Numerian's father-in-law and the dominant influence in his entourage) Aper, reported that he suffered from an inflammation of the eyes.
+In Emesa he was apparently still alive and in good health: he issued the only extant rescript in his name there, but after he left the city, his staff, including the prefect Aper (Numerian's father-in-law and the dominant influence in his entourage), reported that he suffered from an inflammation of the eyes.
 He traveled in a closed coach from then on.
 When the army reached Bithynia, some of the soldiers smelled an odor emanating from the coach.
 They opened its curtains and found Numerian dead.
 Both Eutropius and Aurelius Victor describe Numerian's death as an assassination.

 Aper officially broke the news in Nicomedia (İzmit) in November.
 Numerian's generals and tribunes called a council for the succession, and chose Diocles as Emperor, in spite of Aper's attempts to garner support.
 On 20 November 284, the army of the east gathered on a hill 5 km outside Nicomedia.
 The army unanimously saluted Diocles as their new Augustus, and he accepted the purple imperial vestments.
 He raised his sword to the light of the sun and swore an oath disclaiming responsibility for Numerian's death.
 He asserted that Aper had killed Numerian and concealed it.
 In full view of the army, Diocles drew his sword and killed Aper.
 Soon after Aper's death, Diocles changed his name to the more Latinate "Diocletianus" – in full, Gaius Valerius Diocletianus.